-Shopping for a rental online can often be a confusing process.
-Everyone wants a cheap car rental, but don't always know how to get the best price.
-One of the first choices you'll face is whether to make a standard reservation where you simply provide your contact information and pay at the rental counter, when you pick up the car.
+Shopping online for a rental car can often be a confusing process.
+We all want a cheap car rental, but don't always know how to get the best price.
+One of the first choices you'll face is whether to make a standard reservation where you simply provide your contact information and pay for the car later, at the rental counter, when you pick up the car.
 Alternatively, you can opt for a prepaid rental in which you pay in full at the time the reservation is made.
 Is it a good idea to prepay for a car rental?
-Or do you get a better deal this way?
-Let's take a look at the various options to find out.
+Or do you get a better deal by paying later?

-A major factor in the cause of no-shows is that most car rental reservations are not secured with a credit card.
-That means that typically the renter has no "skin in the game" to motivate them to either show up or cancel their rental if they won't need it.
-This is a significant issue that the industry has been grappling with for some time.
-It's also what led them to offer a prepaid model.
-Prepayment provides a financial incentive for the renter to actually show up for their rental.
-If the customer no-show's, then they are either charged a penalty, or they forfeit the entire amount paid.
+No shows happen because most car rental reservations are not secured with a credit card.
+This means that there is no consequence if someone books a rental car and then fails to show up to claim it.
+The industry has grappled with no shows for some time, which led it to introduce a prepaid model.
+Prepayment provides financial accountability for the renter to actually show up for their rental.
+If the customer doesn't show, then they are either charged a penalty or they forfeit the entire amount paid.

-Sites like Priceline and Hotwire are what are known in the industry as "opaque" booking sites.
-Basically they offer discounted rates in exchange for payment in full up-front, and you don't find out which company you're booked with until after you've paid.
+Sites like Priceline and Hotwire are what are known as "opaque" booking sites, because they offer discounted rates in exchange for payment in full up-front.
+You don't find out which rental car company you've booked until after you've paid.
 With Priceline, you usually have to bid for your rental, while Hotwire gives you an up-front price.

 Certainly there are deals to be had here, but the major drawback is that the policies are even more restrictive than if you book directly with the rental companies.
 For example, you may encounter language like this:

-The rental companies love these bookings because it's guaranteed money in the bank for them.
-From a consumer's perspective, the attractiveness really depends on how good of a deal is being offered, and whether you're certain you'll be able to make trip as planned.
-For a small discount off the best rate you can find on a non-prepaid rental, it may not be worthwhile, but if the price differential is large, it may be tempting.
+Naturally, rental car companies love prepaid bookings because it's guaranteed money in the bank.
+From a consumer's perspective, the attractiveness really depends on how good a deal is being offered, and whether you're certain you'll be able to make trip as planned.
+For a small discount, it may not be worthwhile, But if the price differential is large, prepaying may be tempting.
 It's important to evaluate all of your options before making a decision in order to get the best deal.

 Prepaying for your rental, either through the rental company's website or through one of the opaque booking sites can offer you a discount off the standard rate.
-Typically the discounts offered by the opaque sites tend to be more aggressive than the rental companies themselves, but there are also more restrictions on those rentals, so be sure your plans are 100% firm, before considering a prepaid rental.
+Typically the discounts offered by the opaque sites tend to be more aggressive than the rental companies themselves, but there are also more restrictions, so be sure your plans are 100 percent firm.

 Also keep in mind that rental rates can change multiple times a day.
-What may look like a great rate today often turns out to be overpriced tomorrow.
-Savvy renters have learned to play the pricing game by checking rates daily, and if a better rate comes along, they cancel and re-book at the lower rate.
-A service like AutoSlash.com can do this for you automatically.
-If you're locked into a prepaid rate, then you like will miss out on potential savings if rates drop after you book.
+What may look like a great rate today can turn out to be overpriced tomorrow.
+Savvy renters have learned to let AutoSlash search for the lowest rate and then track your price automatically.
+If you're locked into a prepaid rate, then you will miss out on potential savings if rates drop after you book.

-Bottom line: We rarely find that prepayment is a good deal unless you're booking last minute as often AutoSlash will eventually be able to re-book you into a better deal.
+The bottom line?
+We rarely find that prepayment is a good deal unless you're booking last minute.
+So long as you have not yet paid for your rental, AutoSlash can usually find a better deal through price drops.
 Click here to get a free quote now.